 Mental health is not a binary state - you are not either mentally healthy or ill.
 There's a mental health continuum - and everyone falls somewhere on it.
 Today, it represents an inclusive approach to mental health.
 But it was not always that way; over the years, several different models of the continuum have been developed.
-Some of the first mental health continuum models relied on the

-"Without mental health, there can be no true physical health."
+"Without mental health,

+there can be no true

+physical health."

-- Dr. Brock Chisholm, the first director-general of the World Health Organization (WHO)
+- Dr. Brock Chisholm, the

+first director-general of the

+World Health Organization

+(WHO)